fncbook/fnc/chapter8/power.md

 `````
 ::::

-There was a little cheating in {numref}`Demo %s <demo-power-one>` to make the story come out neatly (specifically, the normalization step after creating a random matrix).
+There was a little cheating in @demo-power-one to make the story come out neatly (specifically, the normalization step after creating a random matrix).
 But it illustrates an important general fact that we investigate now.

 ## Dominant eigenvalue